Bruno-Diego/copacabana-pp5/README.md

 1. Navigation bar with the title and menu.
 2. Presentation with hero and cal-to-action button.
-3. Resgistration and login page.
+3. Registration and login page.
 4. List of products that can be purchased by the shopper.
 5. Details page for every product.
 6. Possibility to create, edit and delete products.
 7. Profile details page customizable by the user.
-8. Checkout page with the list of products choosen by the shopper.
+8. Checkout page with the list of products chosen by the shopper.

 The layout has an intuitive structure with the navigation bar at the top, the footer at the bottom and the content in the area in between.
-The styling is consistent through all pages.
+The styling is consistent throughout all pages.
 The main navigation links also have a distinct color to catch the user's attention and encourage them to click them and the external links open in a new tab.

 The footer contains icons for Facebook, Instagram and Twitter, which link as expected to the website's and the creator's accounts on the respective platforms.
 The website is fully responsive and can be accessed on many different screens and is compatible with the most used browsers.